craigeley/no-style-please/_posts/2019-10-31-vibrational-patterns.md

 So I go home and start googling the hell out of it.
 I find all kinds of things, from oddly poetic demonstrations to insanely produced car commercials.
 But soon I also came across Carleen Hutchins, who applied Chladni’s technique of vibrating plates to the plates of violins.
 And while I was saddened to learn that Carleen died in 2009, I was excited to learn that there was a recent biography about her, and that the author of that biography, Quincy Whitney, had already done some radio appearances.
 I devoured the book, wrote her an email, and the episode took off from there.

-You can learn more at the links and resources below, and you can discuss this episode on Substack.
+You can learn more at the links and resources below and read the full transcript [here](/vibrational-patterns-transcript).

 ---
 {: data-content="the voices"}